 2/ Uniting the two centres around a new, shared sustainable project

-The teams have to provide concrete answers to the following questions: "In a year's time, what will you have achieved?
+The teams are asked to provide concrete answers to the following questions: "In a year's time, what will you have achieved?
 In concrete terms, what will that mean?
 They draw up an "objectives tree" with deliverables based on a shared vision.
 They focus on the strategic and operational stages.
 This joint quality project strengthens the teams' thinking, cooperation, validation, support and commitment.

 3/ Developing team creativity